victoryuchenna/AWS-EC2-Chaos-Engineering/README.md

 * what did you notice during the test?
 * Why was the website not affected?
 * Did you notice any changes when you increase the duration from 300 seconds to 600 seconds?
-* If you ran the script for longer what do you think would happen to the instanc?
+* If you ran the script for longer what do you think would happen to the instance?